Bemmu/wirecard_email_parser/README.md

 # WireCard email parser

-## What is WireCard and what are these scripts for?

 WireCard is a payment gateway.
 Periodically they send you important email concerning money that has been processed through them.
 What if later on you find a need to do something with that information?
 You would have to go through all emails and attached PDFs and manually do